 Mr. MONTGOMERY.
-Mr. Speaker, I yield 2 minutes to the gentleman from Georgia (Mr. Rowians), a member of the committee, who has been very helpful on this legislation.
+Mr. Speaker, I yield 2 minutes to the gentleman from Georgia (Mr. Rowiand), a member of the committee, who has been very helpful on this legislation.

 Mr. ROWLAND.
 Mr. Speaker, I thank my good friend and distinguished chairman of the full committee for his strong support and for giving me this time.
-I also thank my good friend, the gentleman from Arkansas (Mr. Hammasschhidt), for the great part that he has played in this, as well as the gentleman from Ohio (Mr. Applemants), the gentleman from New York (Mr. McHoon), and other members of the committee for the work that they have done.
+I also thank my good friend, the gentleman from Arkansas (Mr. HAMMERSCHMIDT), for the great part that he has played in this, as well as the gentleman from Ohio (Mr. APPLEGATE), the gentleman from New York (Mr. MCHUGH), and other members of the committee for the work that they have done.

-Mr. Speaker, I rise today in support of the Agent Orange and Atomic Veterans Relief Act.
-Legislation which I introduced with my good friend and colleague, Mr. HAMMERSCHMEN, H.R.
-3908, has been incorporated, in part, in this legislation.
+Mr. Speaker.
+I rise today in support of the Agent Orange and Atomic Veterans Relief Act.
+Legislation which I introduced with my good friend and colleague, Mr. HAMMERSCHMIDT, H.R.
+3909, has been incorporated, in part, in this legislation.

-While I am fully supportive of the previous in the bill pertaining to vetto address the portions of H.B.
-2000 that have been made a part of this important legislation.
+rity while I am fully supportive of the more provisions in the bill pertaining to veterans exposed to agent orange, I want upon which we can build the truth, deto address the portions of H.R.
+3909 that have been made a part of this important legislation.

-The bill represents a landmark h that, at long last the Government is recognizing the unknown risks to which some of our soldiers were exposed in the line of duty.
-Over 220,000 military personnel have been expo to varying levels of ionising radiation.
+The bill represents a landmark in that, at long last the Government is recognizing the unknown risks to which some of our soldiers were exposed in the line of duty.
+Over 220.000 military personnel have been exposed to varying levels of ionizing radiation.
 Even though we do not know the name of every person who was exposed, and in most cases, we do not know the extent of the exposure, the carcinogenic effects of radiation have been accepted for many years.
-In 1934. after prolonged exposure to X-rays.
-Madame Currie died from leukemia.
+In 1934, after prolonged exposure to X-rays, Madame Currie died from leukemia.
 Radiation exposure has a documented effect on the reticulo endothelial system